Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: A short description of some of the main results

-We conclude this short description by saying that, as we shall show in Section \ref{Ad}, the rate-optimal adaptive tests are of rather simple structure for all problems under consideration (except for mildly ill-posed problems with $l^q$-ellipsoids, $q \in (0,2)$, for Sobolev classes of functions, and Besov classes): they are based on combinations of tests based on a grid of centered and normalized statistics of $\chi^2$-type and on simple threshloding.
-For mildly ill-posed problems with $l^q$-ellipsoids, $q \in (0,2)$, for Sobolev classes of functions, the rate-optimal adaptive tests are more complicated (see Remark \ref{rem:BeqSob_F_N} in Section \ref{Ad1q}).
+As we shall see in Section~\ref{Ad}, the rate-optimal adaptive tests are of rather simple structure for all problems under consideration [except for the mildly ill-posed problems with Sobolev $f$, $q \in(0,2)$]: they are based on combinations of tests based on a grid of centered and normalized statistics of $\chi^2$-type and on simple thresholding.
+For mildly ill-posed problems with Sobolev $f$, $q \in(0,2)$, the rate-optimal adaptive tests are, however, more complicated; see \cite {IS02}, Chapter 7.

+Finally, we mention that, in most cases, the arguments for $q=2$ do not work for $q \in(0,2)$ [e.g., for mildly ill-posed inverse problems with Sobolev~$f$, $q\in(0,2)$]; instead, we have different extreme problems in the space of sequences of probability measures.
+The key ideas for the proofs of the main results for \mbox{$0 < q<2$}, as well as possible extensions to $0<q\le\infty$ and to a~wider range of sets under the alternative (i.e., to replace the constraint in the $\ell^2$-norm by a constraint in the $\ell^p$-norms, $0 < p \leq \infty$), are discussed in some detail in the supplementary material \cite{ISS12}, Section 10.

-\section{Minimax signal detection in ill-posed inverse problems: rate and sharp asymptotics}
+\section{Minimax signal detection in ill-posed inverse problems: Rate and sharp asymptotics}